 MarinMap, a service provided by public agencies in Marin, provides a WUI lookup tool.
 Enter your address in the search bar to find your home.

 MARIN COUNTY FIRE HAZARD SEVERITY ZONE (FHSZ) MAPS

-Note: These maps are recommendations provided by CAL FIRE, and are not necessarily actual designated wildfire severity.
+Note: These maps are recommendations provided by CAL FIRE, and are not necessarily reflective of actual wildfire severity.
 Such zoning designations do not go into effect unless, and until, they are adopted by ordinance by local agencies.
 Local agencies are not required to report such zoning actions and CAL FIRE does not have a current list of local agencies that have adopted ordinances establishing Very High Fire Hazard Severity zones within their boundaries.
 In Marin, the adopted WUI boundary is equivalent to a State designated Very High Fire Hazard Severity zone.